 Eager to broaden his horizons, Matthieu likes facing the various reflections of our disco ball world he can reach through meeting people, travelling, innovation and arts.
-With a business administration background he’s been getting from EMLYON in France and China, as well as from Fundação Getulio Vargas in Brazil, he developed a particular interest in development economics and entrepreneurship.
+With a business administration background, he developed a particular interest in development economics and entrepreneurship.

 Recent post by Matthieu: Weaving Africa’s World Wide Web

 Maxwell lives, studies, eats, and breathes the greater State of Warshington while pursuing a degree in journalism and media production at the Edward R. Murrow College of Communication at WSU.
 Maxwell prefers pine trees, Pullman, pickles, printed words and past participles.